Tara Pacific Expedition - February 2018

 UPDATE, MARCH 2021.
 Three years after my first report in Pangatalan, Paris-Match devoted a report to Fred Tardieu and the Sulubaai Foundation, followed by a column in partnership on Europe 1.
 I put below the short video of Paris-Match A social networking site (with a few photos taken by me in it), where Fred Tardieu sums up everything that has been accomplished on the island since his arrival:

-This fantastic experience of February 2018 in the Philippines took me a little further, as far as Vietnam.
-Because after the stopover in Pangatalan, the schooner Tara crossed the South China Sea earlier than planned and I stayed on board... which was not on the programme initially!
+This fantastic February 2018 experience in the Philippines took me a little further, to Vietnam.
+Because after the stopover in Pangatalan, the schooner Tara crossed the South China Sea earlier than expected and I stayed on board...
+Which was not in the program, initially!

-I discovered what it was like to spend several days on the high seas, on a round-hulled sailing boat, when you are not used to sailing at all.
-I never thought I was prone to seasickness, but I became very humble again when faced with the waters of the open sea...
+I discovered what it was like to spend several days on the high seas, on a round-hulled sailboat, when you are not used to sailing at all.
+I never thought I was prone to seasickness, but I became very humble again in front of the open sea...

 🤮 😂

-And I now have a boundless admiration for the sailors and scientists on board who experience this kind of pitching on a daily basis, or almost daily, because it is their job.
+And I now have a boundless admiration for the sailors and scientists on board who live this way every day, or almost every day, because it is their job.
 Maybe I'll tell you about it one day...

 😎